Best Alternative to Diamond Engagement Ring

 Cut influences sparkle more than carat weight

-Round, oval, and cushion cuts maximize brilliance in moissanite and diamonds alike — explore best cut for moissanite rings
+Round, oval, and cushion cuts maximize brilliance — see best cut for moissanite rings

 Final Thoughts

-While diamonds remain the traditional symbol of engagement, alternative gemstones offer beauty, value, and ethical peace of mind.
+While diamonds remain traditional, alternative gemstones offer beauty, value, and ethical advantages.